noelfranthomas/zsh-config/README.md

 3. Start a new terminal, or run `source <path>/.zshrc` (typically `source ~/.zshrc`) on a running terminal.

+4. To enable LLM features, run a llamafile server.
+See [llamafile](https://github.com/Mozilla-Ocho/llamafile) for more information.

 # Features

 Click below to see the features video.